KajalDodhia/FunAlg/README.md

 install_local("FunAlg",force=TRUE)
 ```
 5. Follow the same steps as previous set of instructions from line 5.

+A step by step example of this is provided under the heading Task 4 in the jupyter file named "Question 3 and 4" via this link: [https://github.com/KajalDodhia/STOR601-Assessment-3-Q3-4/blob/main/Question%203%20and%204.ipynb].

 Improvements to my ReadMe file:
 To make it easier to follow these steps I have added the feature which I was trying to do in my last assignment but didn't realise the spaces I needed between the code and the acute marks.
 In this README file this can allow the code to be easily copied and pasted by the user.